Yoga & Meditation

 Classes we hold

-At Mukti Freedom Yoga, we host a wide variety of classes to suit every need and lifestyle.
-You can choose from:
+At Mukti Freedom Yoga, we host a variety of classes to choose from:-

 Introductory private classes